Ultraviolet freeze-in baryogenesis: Loop Calculations with Optical Theorem

 In our model $CP$-violating effects arise, at lowest order, due to the interference between tree-level and 1-loop diagrams.
 In addition, the intermediate states in the loop must propagate on-shell so that the corresponding Feynman amplitudes obtain an imaginary part \cite{Kolb:1979qa}.
 A direct way to calculate them is by using the optical theorem.
-In this appendix we present more details on the calculations of the imaginary parts of the $\epsilon_i (i=1,2)$ and $\epsilon_3$ $CP$ asymmetries that appear in the models under consideration. \\ \begin{itemize} \item $F_i\bar{e}\rightarrow F_j\bar{e}\rightarrow \varphi\varphi$ \end{itemize}
+In this appendix we present more details on the calculations of the imaginary parts of the $\epsilon_i (i=1,2)$ and $\epsilon_3$ $CP$ asymmetries that appear in the models under consideration. \\ \begin{enumerate}[i.] \item $F_i\bar{e}\rightarrow F_j\bar{e}\rightarrow \varphi\varphi$. \suspend{enumerate}

 \\